-- (a) Board of Directors - (i) Status of Board of Directors - Upon the introduction of the Managing Officer System in April 2002, the number of Directors was reduced from 38 to 11 in June 2002.
+- 1. Corporate Governance Structure - (a) Board of Directors - (i) Status of Board of Directors - Upon the introduction of the Managing Officer System in April 2002, the number of Directors was reduced from 38 to 11 in June 2002.
 In June 2003, the first External Director was appointed, and since the Ordinary General Meeting of Shareholders held in June 2015, five External Directors have been appointed.
-As of the date of the issuance of this report, 14 Directors (including 3 female External Directors, and the percentage of female Directors is 21.4%) are appointed, 8 of whom also serve as Managing Officers. - The number of directors shall be set at an appropriate number where effective discussion is possible.
+As of the date of the issuance of this report, 14 Directors (including 3 female External Directors, and the percentage of female Directors is 21.4%) are appointed, 8 of whom also serve as ManagingOfficers. - The number of directors shall be set at an appropriate number where effective discussion is possible.
 The tenure of Directors is one year, and Directors can be reappointed. - The Chairman is a director and is authorized to call for a meeting of the Board of Directors and to serve as a chairman of the meeting.
 His role as the Chairman of the Board of Directors of Mitsui chiefly involves carrying out supervision of management.
-He does not concurrently serve as an executive officer and he is not involved in the execution of day-to-day business operations. - In accordance with the Rules of the Board of Directors Regarding Resolutions and Matters to be Reported, the Board of Directors passes resolutions of fundamental policies on management of Mitsui, matters of important business operation, matters mandated by a resolution of the General Meeting of Shareholders and issues prescribed in laws and regulations and in the Articles of Incorporation.
+He does not concurrently serve as an executive officer and he is not involved in the execution of dayto-day business operations. - In accordance with the Rules of the Board of Directors Regarding Resolutions and Matters to be Reported, the Board of Directors passes resolutions of fundamental policies on management of Mitsui, matters of important business operation, matters mandated by a resolution of the General Meeting of Shareholders and issues prescribed in laws and regulations and in the Articles of Incorporation.
 The Board of Directors also receives reports on issues prescribed in laws and regulations and the status of important business operations. - A regular meeting of the Board of Directors is held once every month, and extraordinary meetings are held from time to time, whenever necessary.
-During the year ended March 31, 2021,16 meetings were held. - Further, the external members meeting is held for the purpose of exchanging information and opinions regarding important matters in management among external members, or among external members, Internal Directors, Full-time Audit & Supervisory Board Members and/or Managing Officers.
-The meeting was held 13 times in the year ended March 31, 2021, where external members, Internal Directors, Full-time Audit & Supervisory Board Members, Independent Auditors and Managing Officers exchanged information and opinions regarding matters such as the FY 3/20 Full Year Results and Medium-term Management Plan Market Reaction, DX Comprehensive Strategy, Our Efforts in Response to Climate Change/Decarbonization, etc. - Mitsui has established the three committees shown below as advisory bodies to the Board of Directors.
+During the year ended March 31, 2022,15 meetings were held. - Further, the external members meeting is held for the purpose of exchanging information and opinions regarding important matters in management among external members, or among external members, Internal Directors, Full-time Audit & Supervisory Board Members and/or Managing Officers.
+The meeting was held 13 times in the year ended March 31, 2022, where information and opinions were exchanged regarding matters such as Market Reaction of the Financial Results for the fiscal year ended March 31, 2021, Business Overviews of the several Business Units, Activities of the Portfolio Management Committee, and Mitsui Engagement Survey in the fiscal year ended March 31, 2021 (the results of the engagement survey targeted the employees of the Company and Mitsui & Co. group), etc. - Mitsui has established the three committees shown below as advisory bodies to the Board of Directors.
 Mitsui has reviewed the composition of members in order to strengthen the corporate governance structure of Mitsui in June, 2015.
 As a result, External Directors and Auditor compose a majority of the Governance Committee, and an External Director serves as the committee chair of the Nomination Committee as well as the Remuneration Committee.
 Further, from June 2018, external members compose a majority of the Nomination Committee.
 From June 2019, external members compose a majority of the Remuneration Committee and as of the date of the issuance of this report, an External Audit & Supervisory Board Member serves as the committee chair.
 See II.1.
 "Committee's Name, Composition, and Attributes of Chairperson" for the composition of each Committee, etc.